bad-Al-code/Interview/DSA/LeetCode/EASY/Graph/README.md

 - array of linked list is used to store all the edges in the graph.
 - size of array === number f vertices.

+### Bipartite Graph

+- vertices of this graph are divide into two disjointed parts in such a way that no two certices in the same part are adjacent to each other.

+##### Cyclic Graph be Bi-Partite?

+- cyclic graph: edges forma cycle.
+- yes, cyclic graph can be Bipartite graph.

+##### Types of Bi-Partite Graph

+- star graph

+- acyclic graph
+- path graph

+### Graph Traversal

+- BFS (Breadth First Search)
+- DFS (Depth First Search)

+##### BFS

+- grow breath-wise
+- level order traversal ensures thatt for any starting vertex, we can reach all others, one level at a time.

+##### DFS

+- grows depth wise
+- Starting from any node, we keep moving to an adjacent node until we reach the farthest level.
+Then we move back to the starting point and pick another adjacent node.
+Once again, we probe to the farthest level and move back.
+This process continues until all nodes are visited.